By Dave Tucker March 1, 2010

 A time-lapse video shows 2.5 years of movement of the landslide.
 The photos were taken from a camera set up by Dr. Scott Linneman at Western Washington University’s Geology Department, and looks north over the surface of the landslide near its toe.
 The large Huntingdon Formation blocks seen on the surface are 10-20 feet tall.

-Scott Linneman and his graduate students initiated geologic studies of the cause and dynamics of the Swift Creek landslide and its troublesome sediment.
+Preliminary research into motion on the landslide was initiated by Alex McKenzie-Johnson, a graduate student of WWU’s Dr. Doug Clark.
 An abstract by Alex McKenzie-Johnson (2003), who completed his Masters research on the landslide during 2002-3, reports that surface velocity of the slide ranges from 2 to 37 m per year, depending on location on the slide; there is probably a correlation between heavy precipitation events and velocity.
-A study by another WWU graduate student, Tovah Bayer, discusses sediment yields and mineralogical origin of the sediment in downstream water, which is summarized in her 2006 GSA abstract.
-A 2009 abstract by S. Linneman further summarizes what is known about the dynamics, history and mineralogy of the landslide.
+A study by another WWU graduate student, Tovah Bayer, working under Dr. Scott Linneman, discusses sediment yields and mineralogical origin of the sediment in downstream water, which is summarized in her 2006 GSA abstract.
+A 2009 abstract by Scott Linneman further summarizes what is known about the dynamics, history and mineralogy of the landslide.
 Research at the landslide by WWU graduate students is ongoing.
 An Environmental Protection Agency website discussing the significance and potential health threat of the asbestos in this landslide and the sediment in Swift Creek is found here.

 References: In addition to links to websites, the following is recommended reading: